 "There are some tragedies that can never be avenged or prevented, but we need to keep moving forward on what we know works--swift and certain punishment, prevention programs and adequate funding for police, prosecutors, courts and prisons," she said.

 Cambridge representatives were divided on the issue.
 Alvin E. Thompson and Alice K. Wolf said they did not support the bill, and Timothy J. Toomey voiced approval for it when contacted for comment yesterday.

 A spokesperson for Senator Thomas F. Birmingham, who represents Cambridge, said he was concerned about how the death penalty might be applied.

-"The judicial process may not be a might be applied.
+"The judicial process may not be a

 delicate enough instrument to decide who could be sentenced to death by the state," the spokesperson said.

 Cellucci and former governor William F. Weld '66 have proposed death penalty bills every year since 1991.

 The bills have passed the Senate on three previous occasions only to falter in the House.